 Is there a free FMEA template I can use right now?

 Yes — copy the blank template on this page directly into Excel or Google Sheets.
 The column structure follows the AIAG-VDA FMEA standard used in automotive, aerospace, and medical devices.
-Our free online FMEA Calculator (coming soon at 5xwhys.com/tools/) will let you fill in the worksheet and calculate RPN automatically with color-coded risk levels, without any spreadsheet setup.
+Or use our free online FMEA Calculator which fills in the worksheet and calculates RPN automatically with color-coded risk levels, no spreadsheet setup required.
+CSV download and PNG export included.

 Related Resources